 Wash the catheter in mild soap and water.

-Wash your hands.
+Wash your hands with soap and water.
 If you use a basin, wash it out.